rk-ritesh004/C-language/README.md

 # C-language
-This is my first Git Repository
+This is my first Git Repository for noraml C code
 <br>
 AUTHOR-Ritesh Kumar Gupta